Why is blogging so important?

 Blogs help raise your social media profile.

-Blogs give you opportunities to invite customers to request a “Call to action”
+Blogs give you opportunities to invite customers in with a “Call to action”

 A “Call to action” is a piece of content intended to induce a viewer, reader, or listener to perform a specific act, typically taking the form of an instruction or directive (e.g. buy now or click here ).